Spending money is easy.

 Give it a try.

-Another way to escape the lure of overspending is to stop muddying the difference between wants and needs.
+Another way to escape the lure of overspending is to make a habit out of being able to identify the difference between wants and needs.

 If you want to find out what's driving all the money out of your wallet, sit down and make a need versus want list; after all, wants can feel a lot like needs.